What Does Clear to Close Mean, And How Much Longer Before I’m a Homeowner?

 What happens after clear to close?

-After the underwriter has concluded their review and the loan has been approved, you are going to receive a Closing Disclosure no fewer than three days before your scheduled closing date.
-You must acknowledge receipt of the Closing Disclosure as soon as possible, otherwise the closing date could be pushed back.
+- The Disclosure: After the underwriter has concluded their review and the loan has been approved, you are going to receive a Closing Disclosure no fewer than three days before your scheduled closing date.
+This vital document details your final loan terms, estimated monthly mortgage payment, and all closing costs.
+You must acknowledge receipt of the Closing Disclosure as soon as possible; otherwise, the closing date could be pushed back.

 The Closing Disclosure is going to include: